 - Begin to time the seizure with your watch.

 - Call 911.
-Do not hold the person down or try to stop his or her movements.
+Don’t hold the person down or try to stop his or her movements.

-- Contrary to popular belief, it is not true that a person having a seizure can swallow his tongue.
+- Contrary to popular belief, it’s not true that a person having a seizure can swallow his tongue.
 Do not put anything in the person’s mouth.
 Efforts to hold the tongue down can injure the teeth or jaw.

 - Turn the person gently onto one side.
 This will help keep the airway clear.

-- Don't attempt artificial respiration except in the unlikely event that a person does not start breathing again after the seizure has stopped.
+- Don't attempt artificial respiration except in the unlikely event that the person does not start breathing again after the seizure has stopped.

-- Stay with the person until the seizure ends naturally and he is fully awake.
+- Stay with the person until the seizure ends naturally and they are fully awake.